Providence Equity suffers another senior Asia departure

 While Providence has built a successful franchise, with several big-name investments including Warner Music Group and Univision Communications, its Asia track record is, by comparison, more modest.

 Its last Asian deal was an investment in an Indian electronics and appliances e-commerce company, StarCJ, in December 2012.
-In March 2012, it bought a stake in Hathway Cable and Datacom Ltd (HAWY.NS), a cable broadband provider in India.
+In March 2012, it bought a stake in Hathway Cable and Datacom Ltd, a cable broadband provider in India.

-Providence’s other Asian investments include India’s Idea Cellular Ltd (IDEA.NS), Australian education company Study Group, and Hong Kong’s largest broadcaster, Television Broadcasts Ltd.
+Providence’s other Asian investments include India’s Idea Cellular Ltd, Australia education company Study Group, and Hong Kong’s largest broadcaster, Television Broadcasts Ltd.

 Corso’s exit is the latest in a series of departures by senior Asia executives that have dogged the firm for years.

-Providence announced the hiring of Andrew Rickards as a managing director in January 2007, selecting the former Asia chief executive officer of Rothschild to head its Hong Kong office.
+Providence announced the hiring of Andrew Rickards as a managing director in January 2007, selecting the former Asia CEO of Rothschild to head its Hong Kong office.
 Subramanian was appointed to his New Delhi role around the same time that Rickards joined.

-The departure of Corso, a 10-year veteran of Providence and former investment banker with Morgan Stanley and Credit Suisse in London, comes as private equity-backed mergers and acquisition volume in the region is falling for a second year in a row.
+The departure of Corso, a 10-year veteran of Providence and former investment banker with Morgan Stanley and Credit Suisse in London, comes as private equity-backed M&A volume in the region is falling for a second year in a row.

 First-quarter private equity-backed Asia-Pacific ex-Japan M&A fell 9.8 percent from a year ago to $5.1 billion and is down 48 percent from the 2011 high of $9.8 billion, according to Thomson Reuters data.

-Even in a tough environment, however, U.S. private equity firms Carlyle Group (CG.O), KKR & Co (KKR.N) and TPG Capital TPG.UL have managed to secure big investments in Asia through regional funds, earning huge profits from a handful of choice deals.
+Even in a tough environment, however, U.S. private equity firms Carlyle Group, KKR & Co and TPG Capital have managed to secure big investments in Asia through regional funds, earning huge profits from a handful of choice deals.

 Sector-specific buyout firms such as Providence and tech-focused Silver Lake Partners LP, both investing in Asia from global funds, have not seen the same flow of deal activity that their competitors have.